 Medical Negligence Explained

-Medical negligence sometimes called medical malpractice refers to actions or inactions of medical professionals in the discharge of their professional duty which causes a direct harm or injury to a patient or patients under their care or worsens their pre-existing medical condition.
+Medical negligence sometimes called medical malpractice refers to actions or inactions of medical professionals in the discharge of their professional duty which causes direct harm or injury to a patient or patients under their care or worsens their pre-existing medical condition.

-These patients or their family (if they are incapacitated or died as a result of the negligent treatment) are legally entitled to make a claim for compensation.
+These patients or their families (if they are incapacitated or died as a result of the negligent treatment) are legally entitled to make a claim for compensation.
 The compensation received will be determined by the severity of the injury, impact on daily activities, past, current and future financial losses, prognosis for the future, costs for rehabilitation as well as travel costs for medical appointments.